 Chapter I - Interpretation and application 1

 1. Definitions 1

 2. Application of By-law 3

 Chapter II - Spatial planning 3

 3. Compilation or amendment of municipal spatial development framework 3

 4. Establishment of project committee 4

 5. Establishment of intergovernmental steering committee 4

-6. Procedure with intergovernmental steering committee 4
+6. Procedure with intergovernmental steering committee 5

 7. Procedure without intergovernmental steering committee 5

 8. Functions and duties 6

 9. Local spatial development frameworks 7

 10. Compilation, adoption, amendment or review of local spatial development frameworks 7

-11. Status of local spatial development frameworks 7
+11. Status of local spatial development frameworks 8

 12. Structure plans 8

 Chapter III - Development management 8

 13. Determination of zoning 8

-14. Non-conforming uses 8
+14. Non-conforming uses 9

-15. Land development requiring approval 9
+15. Land development requiring approval and other approvals 9

 16. Continuation of application after change of ownership 10

 17. Rezoning of land 10

 18. Departures 11

 19. Consent uses 12

 20. Subdivision 12

 21. Confirmation of subdivision 13

 22. Lapsing of subdivision 13

-23. Amendment or cancellation of subdivision plan 13
+23. Amendment or cancellation of subdivision plan 14

 24. Exemption of certain subdivisions and consolidations 14

-25. Ownership of public places and land for engineering services and social facilities 14
+25. Ownership of public places and land for municipal service infrastructure and amenities 15

 26. Closure of public places 15

 27. Services arising from subdivision 16

-28. Certification by Municipality 16
+28. Certification by Municipality 17

 29. Owners' associations 17

 30. Owners' associations that cease to function 18

-31. Consolidation of land units 18
+31. Consolidation of land units 19

 32. Lapsing of consolidation 19

-33. Removal, suspension or amendment of restrictive conditions .
-19
+33. Removal, suspension or amendment of restrictive conditions 20

 34. Endorsements in connection with removal, suspension or amendment of restrictive conditions .
-20

-Ch apter IV - Application procedures .
-20

-35. Manner and date of notification 20

-36. Procedures for applications .
 21

+hapter IV - Application procedures 21

+35. Manner and date of notification 21

+36. Procedures for applications 22

-37. Pre-application consultation .
-21
+37. Pre-application consultation 22

-38. Information required .
-21
+38. Information required 22

 39. Application fees 23

-40. Grounds for refusing to accept application .
-23
+40. Grounds for refusing to accept application 24

-41. Receipt of application and commencement of application process .
-23
+41. Receipt of application and commencement of application process 24

-42. Provision of additional information or documents .
-23
+42. Provision of additional information or documents 24

-43. Withdrawal of application or power of attorney .
-24
+43. Withdrawal of application or power of attorney 25

-44. Public notice in accordance with other laws and integrated procedures .
-24
+44. Public notice in accordance with other laws and integrated procedures 25

-45. Publication of notices .
-24
+45. Publication of notices 25

-46. Serving of notices 25
+46. Serving of notices 26

-47. Contents of notice .
-26
+47. Contents of notice 27

-48. Other methods of public notice 26
+48. Other methods of public notice 27

-49. Requirements for petitions .
-27
+49. Requirements for petitions 28

-50. Requirements for the submission of comments .
-27
+50. Requirements for submission of comments 28

-51. Intergovernmental participation process 28
+51. Intergovernmental participation process 29

-52. Amendments before approval 28
+52. Amendments before approval 29

-53. Further public notice .
-28
+53. Further public notice 29

 54. Liability for cost of notice 29

-55. Right of applicant to reply .
-29
+55. Right of applicant to reply 30

-56. Written assessment of application 29
+56. Written assessment of application 30

-57. Decision-making period 29
+57. Decision-making period 30

-58. Failure to act within period .
-30
+58. Failure to act within period 31

-59. Powers to conduct routine inspections .
-30
+59. Powers to conduct routine inspections 31

-60. Decisions on applications 30
+60. Decisions on applications 31

-61. Notification and coming into operation of decision 30
+61. Notification and coming into operation of decision 31

-62. Duties of agent 31
+62. Duties of agent 32

-63. Errors and omissions 31
+63. Errors and omissions 32

-64. Exemptions to facilitate expedited procedures 31
+64. Exemptions to facilitate expedited procedures 32

-Ch apter V - Criteria for decision-making 31
+hapter V - Criteria for decision-making 32